Marat-Tim/lints/src/main/resources/org/eolang/motives/atoms/lambda-with-inners.md

-# Lambda With Inner Object
+# Lambda with inner object

 In [XMIR], atom object cannot have inner objects inside lambda object.